Careers360 Logo

 1648026533552

-Effects of substituents on carboxylic acid acidity: Electron withdrawing groups increase carboxylic acid acidity by stabilizing the conjugate base by delocalization of the negative charge via inductive and/or resonance effects.
+Effects of substituents on carboxylic acid acidity: Electron-withdrawing groups increase carboxylic acid acidity by stabilizing the conjugate base by delocalization of the negative charge via inductive and/or resonance effects.
 Electron-donating groups, on the other hand, reduce acidity by destabilizing the conjugate base.

-1. Reactions involving cleavage of C-OH bond
+1. Reactions involving the cleavage of the C-OH bond

 • Formation of anhydride